 If you are looking to become the next great indie music producer, you will definitely have to look for a more serious tool.
 On the other hand, if you need to quickly edit a couple of audio files, Audacity will probably satisfy your needs.

 Audacity is a completely free, open-source audio editor and it has been around for a while.
 It's safe to say it's the most popular tool for the job.
 It's great for people who want to start their podcast or for anyone who wants to mix or record music on an amateur scale.

 Starting to record is easy, as well as importing an audio track.
-The top menu will provide helpful description for anything you want to do with the file.
-Its editing is mostly destructive, meaning you won't receive the same quality output as with some professional program.
+The top menu provides helpful description for anything you want to do with the file.
+Worth mentioning is also that its editing is destructive, meaning that the alterations are made directly to the track data.

 • It's free

 • It has plenty of basic audio editing features

 • Combining several audio tracks is easy and effective